Darkmik70/arp_drone/README.md

 At first, they are truly randomly generated throughout the entirety of the screen.
 Second, because the obstacles appear and dissapear at random intervals, it never stops sendind data to the server, updating the new coordinates for each obstacle.
 Many pre-defined variables directly affect the behavior of the creation of targets, which mostly relate to the minimun and maximum time they will appear on the screen, or the rate at which they are generated.

+### Logger - has issues
+Logger uses shared memory segment for getting the messages and writing them into a txt file with a timestamp of the session. **REMARK**: At this level this process has some issues that lead to the crash, that we couldn't solve for a while.
+Therefore we do not include the logger in the main run of the whole game.

 ### Further work
+- [ ] Rework of pipes to go back to shared memory
+- [ ] Solve issues regarding Watchdog and Logger
 - [ ] Improvement of the monitoring and logging processes
 - [ ] Use of sockets for communication with an external server